 In 2003 Howsham Mill was a ruin hidden in the trees on a small island in the River Derwent, five miles downstream from Malton.
-The vision of the newly-formed Renewable Heritage Trust was to restore the building back to its Georgian Gothic glory with a new use as an environmental education centre, generating hydro-electricity from the waterwheel and the first Archimedes screw turbine installed in the UK.
+The vision of the newly-formed Renewable Heritage Trust (RHT) was to restore the building back to its Georgian Gothic glory with a new use as an environmental education centre, generating hydro-electricity from the waterwheel and two Archimedean Screw turbines.
 In 2006 the mill was the northern region finalist on the BBC Restoration Village programme.
 A Rural Enterprise Scheme grant funded the rebuilding in 2007 of the granary to become the kitchen and house electrical equipment.

 RHT was awarded a grant from the Heritage Lottery Fund with match funding from the Country Houses Foundation to restore the main part of the building.
 In June 2012, the local company Stephen Pickering Ltd and sub-contractors, started work.
-A year later, after four floods and very difficult working conditions, the building was restored to its former glory, as it was when abandoned in 1947.
+A year later, after four floods and challenging working conditions, the building was restored to its former glory, as it looked when abandoned in 1947, but equipped for the 21st century.
 The quality of the workmanship is a tribute to all those involved.